 The internal relief valve available on LE Series pumps is designed for overpressure protection only.
 It is not intended as a flow control device or for any similar use.
 Continuous operation of the relief valve will result in excessive heat buildup within the pump cavity which could cause serious internal damage.
 Make certain the adjusting screw of the relief valve is located on the suction side of the pump.

 Unless otherwise specified at the time of order, all LEV pumps are supplied with the standard spring, with a range of 55-120 psi (40-70 in the 5LE), set to provide full bypass relief at 55 psi.

-To adjust the relief setting within the range of a given spring's capability read below
+To adjust the relief setting within the range of a given spring's capability:

-- Remove the acorn nut not supplied with model 5LEV - Insert a screwdriver into the slot of the adjusting screw and hold it steady - Loosen the locking nut with a wrench by turning counterclockwise - Throttle the outlet line until the differential pressure at the pump port is at the desired level - Turning the adjusting screw inward (clockwise) raises the pressure setting - Turning the adjusting screw outward (counterclockwise) lowers the pressure setting - Retighten the nut to lock the setting in place and replace the acorn nut - Recheck the pressure gauge reading
+- Remove the acorn nut.
+(Not supplied with model 5LEV). - Insert a screwdriver into the slot of the adjusting screw and hold it steady. - Loosen the locking nut with a wrench by turning counterclockwise. - Throttle the outlet line until the differential pressure at the pump port is at the desired level: - If the pressure fails to reach this level with the throttling valve closed, turn the adjusting screw inward (clockwise) until the desired pressure is reached.
+(Adjusting clockwise raises the pressure setting). - If the pressure reaches the desired level before the throttling valve is completely closed, turn the adjusting screw outward (counterclockwise) until the desired pressure is reached.
+(Adjusting counterclockwise lowers the pressure setting). - Retighten the nut to lock the setting in place and replace the acorn nut. - Recheck the pressure gauge reading.